konstantin-baetz/PPIdat/Codebook.md

 The sum of these is given in the full PPI and the variable *points*.

-For more information on who these variables are constructed, see /source/ in this repo.
+For more information on how these variables are constructed, see /source/ in this repo.